 FUNDING AREAS: Education, youth, community benefit, health, human services, environment, faith

-IP TAKE: Don't forget to check out this funder's community impact funds for Belmont, Cherryville, and Mount Holly.
+IP TAKE: Grant seekers hould not overlook this funder's community impact funds for Belmont, Cherryville, and Mount Holly.
 These accept applications too.

 PROFILE: The Community Foundation of Gaston County (CFGC) is located in Gastonia, North Carolina, and was established in 1978.
+It seeks to “be the leader of philanthropic giving by connecting donors with community needs to enhance the lives of present and future generations.”
 It was originally called the Garrison Community Foundation and funded with remainder assets of the closed Garrison General Hospital.
-The name change occurred in 1987, and today CFGC manages over 386 charitable funds.
+The name change occurred in 1987, and today CFGC manages over 400 charitable funds.

 This funder has granted over $88.6 million in the local community.
-In a recent year, assets totaled $84.1 million, with over $15 million in unrestricted community endowments.
-The Allen H. and Anne R. Sims Fund is valued at over $4 million, for example.
+In a recent year, assets totaled $92.3 million.

 The Roberts-Miller Children’s Fund Grant is made to assist a North Carolina child with medical needs who cannot afford the services.
 Applications for individuals and organizations are provided online.
 Teens Changing Gaston County is a youth philanthropy program with a teen board of directors that was established in partnership with the Gaston YMCA.
 Harold T. Sumner Professional Education Grants enable nonprofits to send staff members to training sessions.
 In a recent year, the foundation allocated $5,000 for these awards.

 A good resource for local groups is the Regional Indicator Website, which reveals county-specific trends about education, health, and the economy.
 CFGC also provides scholarships through more than two dozen scholarship funds.
-They hosts a 5K run and 2K walk in April to raise awareness about local nonprofits and what they do.
+It hosts a 5K run and 2K walk in April to raise awareness about local nonprofits.

 Approximately 21 volunteers serve on the board of directors, and administrative costs are kept around 0.86 percent.
 Ernest Summer is the foundation’s executive director.
 Other positions include a program coordinator, financial coordinator, First Gaston Foundation Fund and the Albert G. Myers Scholarship Fund coordinator, general grants and scholarships coordinator, and donor development coordinator on staff.